Water and Sewer Bills

 How am I charged for water and sewer services?

-ALL new construction, regardless of type, residential, mixed use and commercial, must be metered and billed based upon metered consumption from the start of construction.
+All new construction, regardless of type, residential, mixed use and commercial, must be metered and billed based upon metered consumption from the start of construction.

-All commercial space inside a residential building must be metered and billed upon metered consumption, which means space containing a business, office or other retail or commercial entity must have a water meter measuring the water that supplies this space.
+All commercial space inside a residential building must be metered and billed upon metered consumption, which means space containing a business, office or other retail or commercial entity must have a water meter measuring the water that supplies that space.

 The Water Board offers some customer assistance programs that may help reduce your bill.
 A brief description of the programs are below:

 Leak & Waste Forgiveness Program – This program is offered to customers who meet qualifications set in the Water Board Rate Schedule.
 The program is only available through a written application sent to the Customer Services mailing address on your bill.
-If you receive a vary large water and sewer bill, and it was due to an extraordinary leak on your property that was not in a fixture like a toilet, a sink, a tub, a garden hose, etc… and it required you obtain the services of a licensed plumber to do the repair, the program compares the high bill to other normal bills from matching time periods and if it meets certain guidelines, you may be able to receive a reduction in the charges.
+If you receive a very large water and sewer bill, and it was due to an extraordinary leak on your property that was not in a fixture like a toilet, a sink, a tub, a garden hose, etc… and it required you obtain the services of a licensed plumber to do the repair, the program compares the high bill to other normal bills from matching time periods and if it meets certain guidelines, you may be able to receive a reduction in the charges.
 (NOTE: the charges on the high bill will never be reduced more than half of their original issue value.)

 The four year rule is not a limitation on how much you may be responsible for if you have extended unpaid charges.
-Bills issued by the NYC Water Board that are based upon actual consumption, using actual readings and data from a functioning meter, are valid and considered a ‘lien’ against your property until they are paid in full.
+Bills issued by the NYC Water Board that are based upon actual consumption, using actual readings and data from a functioning meter, are valid and considered a “lien” against your property until they are paid in full.